Gospel: Luke 1:39-56

 In the study for the Fourth Sunday in Advent (Cycle C), the greeting of Mary by Elizabeth is discussed in detail.
 This study contains a summary of that one.

 Luke painted the scene of greeting as an opportunity for prophecy by Elizabeth, who declared the blessing of Mary.
 Mary was blessed because of her maternity and God's favor.
-She derived her status because her faith and because of the importance of her son.
+She derived her status from her faith and from the importance of her son.
 (In a male dominated, gender segregated society, women derived their status based upon the social and economic importance of males in their lives: fathers, husbands, and sons.)

 Mary would respond to Elizabeth's blessing with a prayer of praise for her new status.